 Judge schedules 10-day trial in mystery deaths case

-CONCORD, N.H. – A judge has rejected a request from a Vermont man to dismiss a lawsuit filed by his own family accusing him of killing his millionaire grandfather and possibly his mother in an attempt to collect inheritance money.
+CONCORD, N.H. – A judge has rejected a request from Vermont's Nathan Carman to dismiss a lawsuit filed by his family accusing him of killing his millionaire grandfather and possibly his mother in an attempt to collect inheritance money.

-Judge David King scheduled a 10-day trial in probate court in the case of Nathan Carman, starting in 2019.
+Judge David King scheduled a 10-day trial in probate court, starting in 2019.

-Carman is acting as his own attorney.
-He has been called a suspect in the 2013 Connecticut shooting death of real estate developer John Chakalos.
+Carman's acting as his own attorney.
+He's been named as a suspect in the 2013 Connecticut shooting death of real estate developer John Chakalos.
 No one's been arrested.
-Carman also was questioned about when his boat sank with his mother aboard near Rhode Island in 2016.
-She is presumed dead.
-Carman has denied involvement in both cases.
+Carman also was questioned about the time his boat sank with his mother aboard near Rhode Island in 2016.
+She's presumed dead.
+Carman denied involvement in both cases.

 Carman's aunts sued in New Hampshire last year.